 Sounds simple enough, right?
 But quickly cranking out uniform shards of pepper, whether fine or coarse, is something most mills struggle to do.
 We tested more than 20 pepper mills to find easy-to-use models that produce consistent grinds across a wide range of sizes, without a lot of unnecessary cranking.

 Our Favorite Pepper Mill: Fletchers' Mill Federal Pepper Mill

-Creating nearly the same volume of ground pepper as the most efficient mill we tested (the Unicorn Magnum), the Fletchers' Mill Federal made the finest powder of all the mills.
+Creating nearly the same volume of ground pepper as the most efficient mill we tested (the Unicorn Magnum), the Fletchers' Mill Federal at Amazon made the finest powder of all the mills.
 Plus, the classic shape looks good on the table.

 Our Budget Pick: Kuhn Rikon Table Vase Grinder

-The Kuhn Rikon Table Vase Grinder came in behind the Fletchers' Mill Federal in speed, but does a good job across a range of grind sizes and is about half the price of our overall winner.
+The Kuhn Rikon Table Vase Grinder at Amazon came in behind the Fletchers' Mill Federal in speed, but does a good job across a range of grind sizes and is about half the price of our overall winner.
 The grinding mechanism faces up when the mill is not in use, so it won't leave a mess on your table or countertop.

 The Fastest Mill: Unicorn Magnum Pepper Mill

 If you value getting the maximum amount of pepper with the least effort, pick the Unicorn Magnum at Amazon.
 This beast didn't perform well at grinding pepper finely, but it was able to churn out a teaspoon with only six and a half rotations.

 The Best One-Handed Mill: PepperMills Supreme